Path-integral Monte Carlo simulation of time-reversal noninvariant bulk systems with a case study of rotating Yukawa gases: The thermal density matrix

 \section{The thermal density matrix}

 We consider a flat torus pierced by a perpendicular magnetic field.
 Consider the parallelogram spanned by two nonparallel vectors $\mathbf L_1=(L_1,0)$ and $\mathbf L_2=(L_2\cos\theta,L_2\sin\theta)$.
-A torus is obtained by identifying the the opposite sides of this unit cell, c.f.\ Fig.~\ref{fig:domain}(a).
+A torus is obtained by identifying the opposite sides of this unit cell; cf.\ Fig.~\ref{fig:domain}(a).

 We will refer to a similar parallelogram that has the origin as its center as the principal domain.

 We use the Landau gauge $\mathbf A = -By\mathbf{\hat x}$ throughout this article.
 Electrons are characterized by complex coordinates $z=x+iy$, and we define